70Gage70/Sargassum.jl/docs/src/s-bomb.md

 RaftParameters(; ics, clumps, springs, connections, gd_model, land, n_clumps_max, geometry = true, fast_raft = false)
 ```

-Each of this kwargs is defined as follows.
-We describe the fields with minimal jargon here, see [`RaftParameters`](@ref) for the full documentation.
+Each of these kwargs are defined as follows.
+We describe the fields with minimal jargon here, see [`RaftParameters`](@ref) and the references therein for the full documentation.

 - `ics`: The initial conditions of the simulation, including coordinates and simulation time span.
 Contained in an [`InitialConditions`](@ref).
 - `clumps`: Physics parameters defining each (identical) clump; buoyancy, windage etc. Contained in a [`ClumpParameters`](@ref) object.